skaman82/u360gts-ctrl/build_notes_u360.md

     - depending on the result, set align_mag
     - save, reboot, re-calibrate
     - repeat until it directs North, OLED "H:" should be around 360/0
-  - if your antenna does not point North now, adjust **offset** accordingly
+  - if your antenna does not point North now, adjust **offset** accordingly if the offset is less than 90 deg.
+  - use align_mag CLI command if the tracker is not pointing north (following commands work: DEFAULT "CW0 CW90 CW180 CW270 CW0FLIP CW90FLIP CW180FLIP CW270FLIP"
   - it should try to point North if all works correctly now
   - fyi: offset-trim can be set while flying via the buttons when the aircraft is above min distance/altitude limits
-  - todo: explain/validate align_mag / offset / offset-trim #FIXME

 4) run calibrate PAN again